croaky/blog/articles/retention-curves-mixpanel-google-sheets.md

 Product retention is often measured using cohort reports with tools such as Amplitude, Google Analytics, iTunes Connect Analytics, or Mixpanel.

-Most of the time, these cohort reports come in tabular form.
+Many times, these cohort reports come in tabular form.
 My experience is those reports can be confusing.
 An alternative visualization is a retention curve.